aimeos/laravel-cms/docs/jsonapi-introduction.md

 #### Paged results

-Responses which returns a collection of pages (`/api/cms/pages`) and contents (e.g. `/api/cms/pages/1/content`), you will also notice a `page` key in the `meta` section which contains the pagination information:
+Responses which returns a collection of pages (`/api/cms/pages`), you will also notice a `page` key in the `meta` section which contains the pagination information:

 ```json
 "meta": {